 The causes of deep venous thrombosis can be hereditary or acquired and can occur as a result of alterations in blood flow, vascular endothelial injury, or hypercoagulable states.

-Some risk factors that put patients at risk for acquiring a DVT include prolonged bed rest or hospitalizations, pregnancy, age >65, history of stroke, family history of VTE, oral contraceptives, smoking, recent surgery, malignancy, prior thromboembolisms, extended travel, trauma, obesity, or recent infection.
+Some risk factors that put patients at risk for acquiring a DVT include prolonged bed rest or hospitalizations, pregnancy, age >65, history of stroke, family history of VTE, oral contraceptives, smoking, recent surgery, malignancy, prior thromboembolisms, extended travel, trauma, obesity, or recent infection such as COVID.

 Bauer, K. (2021, July 20).
 Clinical presentation and diagnosis of the nonpregnant adult with suspected deep vein thrombosis of the lower extremity.
 UpToDate.
 Retrieved March 2, 2022

 This article reviewed by Dr. Jim Liu, MD and Ms. Deb Dooley, APRN.

 There’s nothing more important than our good health – that’s our principal capital asset.